Making it easier to talk to your child.

 It’s estimated that 1 out of 5 children are solicited sexually online—so parents also have to talk about Internet safety with their children.
 Here are some guidelines and resources for having and reinforcing those conversations.

 • Learn the scope of the child sexual abuse problem in Kent County and around the country.
-CAC Statistics – National & Local
+National & Local Statistics

 • Teen Sexual Assault – Information for Parents

-• KIDS Have Rights®, a program of the Children’s Advocacy Center, goes into area schools to educate students, staff and parents about body safety.
+• KIDS Have Rights®, a program of the Children’s Advocacy Center, goes into area schools to educate students, staff and caregivers about body safety.

 • Stewards of Children® is a national training program empowering adults to prevent child sexual abuse.
 It is conducted locally by the Children’s Advocacy Center.